 - Rethink production process - can it be done in a way that avoids the risk of this defect?

 - Standardize work to ensure manufacturing is consistently free of defects

-One of the subtler of the 8 Wastes of Lean, overproduction happens when a product—or piece of a product—is made before customer demand requires it.
-While it might be tempting to produce as many products as possible, this tactic, the “Just in Case” way, causes a host of problems.
+One of the subtler of the wastes, overproduction, happens when a product (or piece of a product) is made before customer demand requires it.
+While it might be tempting to produce as many products as possible, this tactic, the "Just in Case" way, causes a host of problems.
 This strategy can prevent smooth workflow, drive up storage costs, hide defects in the inventory, requires too much money to fund production process, and has excessive lead-time.